koenrane/KR-new-site/content/The shard theory of human values.md

 Thus: Shard theory _does not explain everything_, because shards are grown from previous reinforcement events and previous thoughts.
 Shard theory constrains anticipation around actual observed human nature.

+---

 Optional exercise: Why might it feel _wrong_ to not look both ways before crossing the street, even if you have reliable information that the coast is clear?

-Optional exercise: Suppose that it's more emotionally difficult to kill a person face-to-face than from far away and out of sight.
+Optional exercise: Suppose that it's more emotionally difficult to kill a person face-to-face, than from far away and out of sight.
 Explain via shard theory.[^11]

 ## We think that many biases are convergently produced artifacts of the human learning process & environment

 We think that simple reward circuitry leads to different cognition activating in different circumstances.
 Different circumstances can activate cognition that implements different values, and this can lead to inconsistent or biased behavior.
 We conjecture that many biases are convergent artifacts of the human training process and internal shard dynamics.
-People aren’t just randomly/hardcoded to be more or less “rational” in different situations.
+People aren’t just randomly hardcoded to be more or less “rational” in different situations.

 ### [Projection bias](https://thedecisionlab.com/biases/projection-bias)